divaprotocol/oracles/docs/Tellor.md

 ## getMinPeriodUndisputed

-Function to return the minimum period (in seconds) a reported value has to remain undisputed in order to be considered valid.
+Function to return the minimum period (in seconds) a reported value has to remain undisputed in order to be considered valid (12 hours = 43'200 seconds).

 ```js
 function getMinPeriodUndisputed()